data-integrations/wrangler/wrangler-docs/custom-directive.md

 ## Developing UDD

 There is one simple interface for developing your customized directive.
-The simple interface `co.cask.wrangler.api.Directive` can be used for developing user defined directive.
+The simple interface `io.cdap.wrangler.api.Directive` can be used for developing user defined directive.

 ### Simple API